alecjmaly/slae86/slae86/project7/README.md

 Now, with this dynamiclly generated IV/Key/shellcode, it is trivial to copy/paste into the decrypt_and_run.c source code above.

 So now that I have a working decrypt_and_run program, my goal was to dump it's shellcode and execute it usng a c program wrapper, the same methodology as previous shellcode payloads.
 However, when dumping this shellcode with `objdump`, it reuslts in a payload with null bytes `\x00`.
 That's ok!
-Because my custom encoder from project 4 encodes by xor'ing and ensuring no null bytes exist!
+Because my custom encoder from project 4 encodes by xor'ing and ensures no null bytes exist!

 After running my custom encoder, I recieve a very large shellcode without null bytes.
 Unfortunately, it segfaults when trying to execute it.